Hot Topic White Papers: Instructions for Authors

 - Before you begin writing, make sure you can address the following topics:

-- What recommendations do you have for the reader regarding next steps?
+o What recommendations do you have for the reader regarding next steps?
 What is the “So what?” of the paper?
-Provide suggestions where possible to help readers see the value in I/O methods and processes.
+Provide suggestions where possible to help readers see the value in I-O methods and processes.
 Discuss the positive impact or benefit of these methods, processes, and suggestions.

-- Identify text that would be appropriate as a sidebar or callout (e.g., an interesting or catchy quote or statistics that business leaders would find compelling).
+- ·Identify text that would be appropriate as a sidebar or callout (e.g., an interesting or catchy quote or statistics that business leaders would find compelling), and ensure the text is accurate.

 Not surprisingly, research indicates that organizations utilizing performance management systems to develop employees (rather than simply to inform human capital decisions) often have competitive advantages in terms of attracting and retaining top industry talent.